uclahs-cds/pipeline-call-gSV/README.md

     --partition_type F16 \
     --email <your UCLA email, jdoe@ucla.edu>
 ```
 In the above command, the partition type can be changed based on the size of the dataset.
+An F16 node is generally recommended for larger datasets like A-full.

 ---